arbazgormani/Distributed-Systems-Password-Crack-Simulator/README.md

 ## A Distributed System Password Crack Simulator.
-#### User will enter the password in texbox and then server will ask to its slaves and then they start sarching for passwords on different slaves.
+#### Client will enter the password in texbox and then server will ask to its slaves and then they start sarching for passwords on different slaves.
 Once Password found slaves inform server and then they stop searching.